What happens after Nora leaves home: Limitation of Lu Xun's interpretation

-However, some have pointed out the limitations of Lu Xun's critique.
-Several scholars argue that Nora is capable to survive without her husband's support.
+However, some have pointed out what they consider to be limitations of Lu Xun's critique.
+Several scholars argue that Nora is able to survive without her husband's support.
 As Zheng Hansheng points out, Nora already exhibits traits of decisiveness as she refuses to succumb to the threat of her debtor.
 Before she leaves the house, her independent character has already formed during the events of the play.
 Moreover, some note that a role model already exists in the play: Nora's old friend Mrs. Linde, whose self-reliance proves a life of independence is possible in the contemporary social climate.
 Additionally, Chien Ying-Ying contends against Lu Xun's favour for external change over internal awakening, arguing that 'without internal change, even if they have money, Chinese women would still be puppets and dolls, both at home and in society at large.'